TanStack/table/docs/api/features/column-visibility.md

 ## State

-Column ordering state is stored on the table using the following shape:
+Column visibility state is stored on the table using the following shape:

 ```tsx
 export type VisibilityState = Record<string, boolean>